Is a Bathroom Vessel Sink Right for you?

 Vessel sinks work well in small bathrooms where the primary use is hand washing.

-Consider the Height
+Choose the Right Height

 Of course, this is an important factor in any sink selection, but it’s especially important when installing a vessel sink.
 Make sure that you match the sink with a base or counter of appropriate height.
 The taller the user, the higher you will want the sink to sit.
 As with any design decision, scale and proportion are very important.
 The vessel should look like it’s sitting naturally on the counter, as if it’s not actually attached.